 The basics of a hot tar roof so to speak.
 It’s asphalt heated up to 500 degrees and then we mop that directly on the roof deck or insulation.
 Yep, just like you would mop a kitchen floor.
 And in-between mopping we roll out layers of roofing while it's still hot.
 Many built-up roofs are done with 4, 5, or 6 layers of roofing.

 The top layer is the most important layer when it comes to maintenance.
-It will be what determines if it can be repaired and maintained successfully.
+It'll be what determines if it can be repaired and maintained successfully.
 Oftentimes the top layer is a flood coat of hot asphalt (tar) with rocks put in the tar while it is still 450 to 500 degrees.
 A hot tar roof with a rock finish makes for a challenging repair for a very experienced roofer.
 But it can be done if there is useful life left in the flat roof system.

 The disadvantage is the cost, having to install multiple layers means we roof the building multiple times to get one roof system.
 Heating up asphalt and pumping it up on the roof is also a very dangerous job.
+If your building is a one story and has 10,000 square feet, we'd install a minimum of 30,000 square feet of roofing.
+To get a good warranty, 40,000 to 50,000 square feet would be installed.

 Standing seam is a concealed fastener metal roof system and screw-down is a metal roof with an exposed fastener through the metal roofing.
-Both metal roof systems have their own advantages and disadvantages.
+Both roof systems have their own advantages and disadvantages.

 There are 3 metal roof materials that are commonly installed in businesses in the US over the past 30+ years: